alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/SplittedPanel/SplittedPanel-remarks.md

 remarks: *content
 ---

-Example of how a <xref:Alternet.UI.SplittedPanel> can look on different platforms:
+Example of how a <xref:Alternet.UI.SplittedPanel> can look:

 ![SplittedPanel](images/SplittedPanel.png)